superapple8x/monitetoring/README.md

 **3. (Optional) Set up system-wide access**

-For easier `sudo` usage without needing the full path, you can set up system-wide access:
+For easier `sudo` usage, you can set up system-wide access:

 ```bash
 # Download and run the system-wide installation script